jizexuan/SSSANet/readme.md

 ## Datasets
 Datatsets: The datasets Oberpfaffenhofen and Flevoland adopted in our paper "S3ANet: Spatial-Scattering Separated Attention Network for Polarimetric SAR Image Classiﬁcation" can be downloaded by the website "https://earth.esa.int/web/polsarpro/data-sources/sample-datasets".
 Meanwhile, the corresponding ground truth can be downloaded by the website "https://github.com/fudanxu/CV-CNN".
 The datasets Sanfranciso and corresponding groundtruth can be found in "https://github.com/liuxuvip/Polarimetric-Scattering-Coding".
+Updata: The San_padding36.npy has been upload in the following Baiduyun link.
 ## Training
 run main.py